Kr-bhairav/Study-Optimizer/AI_STATUS_REPORT.md

 ## 🎊 Conclusion

-**Your Smart Study Scheduler AI is now FULLY FUNCTIONAL and ready to provide intelligent study assistance!**
+**Your Smart Study Optimizer AI is now FULLY FUNCTIONAL and ready to provide intelligent study assistance!**

 The multi-layered AI architecture ensures that users always receive helpful, intelligent responses regardless of external dependencies.
 The system is robust, fast, and provides an excellent user experience.